marlosb/game/readme.md

 - pygame 2.1.3.dev8 (present in requiremens.txt, however, notice it is a pre-release version)

 ### Background
 Very simple game developed on Python using pygame library for learning purposes.
-Player is a resistance force on enemy rearguard fighting to break supply lines and avoid supply to arrive to enemies units that has put our Capital at siege.
+Player is a resistance force on enemy rearguard fighting to break supply lines and avoid supply to arrive to enemies units that are holding our Capital at siege.

 ### Graphics
 No graphcis, blue and red circles and allies and enemies.
 Gray squares are map tiles. <br>